 There are four questions in this section.
 Note the different word counts:

-- 'Baker McKenzie place great value on diversity and inclusion.
-Please outline how you would apply the principles of diversity and inclusion in your role, drawing on any initiatives that you may have been involved in.
-(250 words max)*'
+- ‘Diversity and Inclusion are inseparable from a career at Baker McKenzie.
+Please outline how you would apply D&I in your role, drawing on any initiatives you may have been involved in.
+(250 words max).’

-- Choose vague examples that could be true of any graduate – instead, emphasise the things that make you stand out.
+- DON’T… choose vague examples that could be true of any graduate – instead, emphasise the things that make you stand out.
 For example, many aspiring lawyers will have an interest in debating, so if you do put this as an interest pick out something about it that makes you stand out; highlight if you’ve won any mooting competitions or been president of a debating society.

-- Try to find an example that can be related to the competencies needed to be a good solicitor.
+- DO… try to find an example that can be related to the competencies needed to be a good solicitor.
 For example, the firm wants to see that you’re able to build relationships with clients.
 Have you had a part-time job or role where you had to provide a service?
 Have you taken part in an extracurricular team activity?
 Talk about your duties in the role, and a bit about what you learned.

-- Show that you’ve done something with your interests.
+- DO… show that you’ve done something with your interests.
 A lot of candidates may write that they’re a member of a sports club, but a candidate will only stand out if they can demonstrate that they did something productive with this – such as organising specific tournaments or recruiting good quality members.

-- Think about the firm’s culture and values and try to show that your activities and interests fit in with these.
+- DO… think about the firm’s culture and values and try to show that your activities and interests fit in with these.
 For example, Baker McKenzie have won awards for their social mobility, inclusion and diversity; if you’ve done voluntary work that shows you're also committed to those values, this may give you an edge at the firm.